GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 * In Cloud Console, go to the **Attestor Project**.
 * In the navigation menu click on **IAM & Admin** > **IAM**.
 * Click the **Add** button to add an IAM permission.
-* Enter the email of the Spinnaker Service account and add the following roles:
+* Enter the email of the Spinnaker service account and add the following roles:
     * **Binary Authorization Attestor Editor**
     * **Binary Authorization Attestor Viewer**
     * **Binary Authorization Service Agent**